egonelbre/spark/basics-of-programming.rst

 Limits
 ------

 As humans we have several limitations in our processing power.
-We can hold in our heads at most 7+-2 things at once (not an exact number).
-We can't remember everything and we aren't infinitely fast.
-So, if we just keep adding things to and modifying code we will reach this limit quite quickly.
+We can hold in our head at most 7+-2 things at once (not an exact number).
+We can only remember some finite amount and we aren't infinitely fast.
+So, if we just keep adding things to our code we will reach this limit quite quickly and we won't be able to reason about our code.
 If the code isn't in our capabilities there is a large risk of introducing bugs.

 First limititation is typing speed.
 The solution to this is reducing the repetetive code.
-In it's simplest form, if we have three places where we use similar code/structure, we can group it and replace it with functions.
+In it's simplest form, if we have three places that uses similar code or structure, we can group it and replace it with functions.
 In a more complex way, we can implement a domain specific language to do the grunt work and leave us writing about the important things.
-These two skills are lazyness and recognizing repetition.
 This also removes friction from the coding process, since we don't have to repeat ourselves.

 Next limitation is reading speed and our memory.
 If our whole code base is above 10,000,000 LOC it would require several weeks to read it through, let alone understand and remember it.
 The only solution here is to keep your LOC down by removing repetition and building abstractions.

 Finally the most important limitation is our brain processing power.
 If we need to simulate and understand how 10 things interact with each other, we won't able to think about simultanously.
 Since most of the time there are hundreds or more things interacting, knowing how to reason about them is the most important skill of any good developer.

 This skill can be called "handling complexity", although there are several sides to it.
-This skill is the most difficult to learn as a programmer, since the essence of it is about dealing with things that you are not capable of understanding entierly.
+This skill is the most difficult to learn as a programmer, since the essence of it is how to deal with things that you are not capable of understanding entierly.
 So what are the basic ways to handle complexity?

 The first is by training your processing capabilities and memory.
 This can be done by studying systems and trying to understand them.
 There's a big problem with this, it doesn't scale.
-We may now be able to think about 10 things but when we need to modify or add to it our brain will still make mistakes.
+We may now be able to think about 10 things, but when we need to modify or add to it our brain will still make mistakes.

 Next rather simple way to handle complexity is by setting limitations, using consistent style and using idioms.
 These can remove a lot of thinking required to read code.